 - Read your notice carefully.
 It explains the changes to your tax account.

 - Compare the figures on the notice with your excise tax return.

-- You should receive a refund of any amount overpaid shortly if you haven’t already and you owe no additional amounts we are required to collect.
-No action is required of you.
+- You should receive a refund of any overpayment shortly, if you haven’t already, and if you don't owe additional amounts we're required to collect.

 Tips for next year

 Consider filing your excise taxes electronically.
 Filing online can help you to avoid mistakes and find credits and deductions for which you may qualify.
 Learn more about e-file.

 - Call the 800, 866 or 888 number listed on the top right corner of your notice.